AlexSkrypnyk/customizer/README.md

 logic.

-Add `export COMPOSER_ALLOW_XDEBUG=1` before running the `composer create-project` command to enable debugging with XDebug.
+Add `export COMPOSER_ALLOW_XDEBUG=1` before running the `composer create-project` command to enable debugging with XDebug when running Composer commands.

 ### Automated functional tests

-The Customizer provides a [test harness]](tests/phpunit/Functional) to help you test your questions and processing with ease.
+The Customizer provides a [test harness](tests/phpunit/Functional) to help you test your questions and processing with ease.

 The template project authors can use the same test harness to test their own